john9francis/radiation-modeling/time-spent-thesis.md

 Goals:
 - [ ] Finish procedure section
 - [ ] Dockerize med-linac
-- [ ] Make thesis repo for backups
+- [x] Make thesis repo for backups
 - [ ] Get colorful code in thesis
-- [ ] Make singleton to enable and disable analysis
+- [x] Make singleton to enable and disable analysis NOTE: there's an easier way to do this

 - 1/23 9:00 am .5 hrs getting the rest of my sources
 - 1/23 12:45 pm 1 hr thesis class